- My LS

 - How can the LSB help and where can you work together?

-It will look at what improvements could be made to the market using the LSB’s existing legislative powers.
+As part of the work, LSB will look at what improvements could be made to the market using the LSB’s existing legislative powers.

 Under section 24 of the Legal Services Act 2007 (the Act), the LSB Board may recommend to the lord chancellor to add any legal activity to the activities which are currently reserved.